xaanya/devops24/examinations/exam17/README.md

 No password is set for the `deploy` user, so begin by setting the password to `hunter12`.

+HINT: To construct a password hash (such as one for use in [ansible.builtin.user](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/user_module.html), you can use the following command:

+    $ openssl passwd -6 hunter12

+This will give you a SHA512 password hash that you can use in the `password:` field.

+You can verify this by trying to login to any of the nodes without the SSH key, but using the password provided instead.

 To be able to use the password when running the playbooks later, you must use the `--ask-become-pass` option to `ansible` and `ansible-playbook` to provide the password.
 You can also place the password in a file, like with `ansible-vault`, or have it encrypted via `ansible-vault`.